jumpinjackie/forge-e33-mod/design/LANDS.md

 {T}: Add {C}.
 {1}{B}, {T}: Put target Nevron card from your graveyard on top of your library.
 ---
-These siege engines seemed much more powerful in Lumiere.
+These siege engines seemed much more powerful in Lumière.
 But on this battlefield, next to all these broken bodies, staring at the true size of the monolith, I feel despair.
 - Carla, Expedition 57
 ```